 Many languages have substrat words,the are present also in etymological tables used for the construction of relation models.
 However, they may not meet the phonetic laws considered related languages but, nevertheless, may undertake the inverse relationship between the number of common words in related languages and the distance between the areas of their formation.
 This is because the substrate words could be taken from related languages of previous population having completely different phonology, so reflexion of substrate words in the languages of the alien population could not meet laws formed in them.
 However, because the configuration of areas remains the same, the perceived substrate fits into the same law of inverse relationship.

 Other phonetic substratum can be a hypothetical sound rz which has been considered above.
 The phenomenon of rhotacism, h.e. replacement of the phoneme z (s) by phoneme r, known in the Latin language from IV century AD, took also place in some West-German languages (EGOROV V.G., 1971: 25).
 Obviously, there was a sound rz in these languages, as well as in Turkic also was, which has passed in usual r later.
 The Czech language is keeping it till present time.
 Some phonetic facts say also about the existence of the sound rz in the Ukrainian language: Ukr. žerst’- Rus. žest’ “tin-plate”.
 This word is loaned from the Turkic languages where it has the sense “copper, a brass” and exists in the forms jes, zes, zis, etc. The Ukrainian phoneme r remains not clear, it is explained usually as arisen under the influence of the word šerst’ “wool”, h.e. unpersuasive (VASMER MAX, 1964-1974, MELINYCHUK O.S., The editor, 1982- 2004.
-The borrowing of the Ukrainian word from one of the Turkic languages can give the explanations of the presence of the sound rz in Ukrainian, if the borrowing has taken place at the time when the sound rz still existed in any of the Turkic languages.
+The borrowing of the Ukrainian word from one of the Turkic languages can give the explanations of the presence of the sound rz in Ukrainian, if the borrowing has taken place at the time when the sound rz still existed in some of the Turkic language.
 That is, the Turkic proto-form can be restored as *zerz.
-Then, by the existence of the parallel form *zelz the not clear etymology of Old Slavic *zelzo "iron" can be explained.
-The Ukrainian word stands phonetically closely to Turkic *zelz, but it is not clear, from which Turkic language it was borrowed.
+Then, if the parallel form *zelz existed, it is possible to explain also Old Slavic *zelzo "iron" of not clear etymology.
+The Ukrainian word stands phonetically most closely to Turkic *zelz, but it is not clear, from which Turkic language it was borrowed.
 Nothing, except for çěrě "ring" (from zerze), is not found in the Chuvash language, but this word by the meaning stands rather far.
 There is one more very interesting example confirming the existence of the phoneme rz.
 The Latin cursarius is wide-spread in many languages in the form of corsar “a pirate’.
 Such parallels as Chuv xarsăr "courageous", Qarach, Balk ğursuz "malicious", Tur hırsız "a thief" and other Turkic words can be considered as matches to this Latin word.
-Ukr xarcyz, xarcyzáka “a robber” is loaned from some the Turkic language, but there is still Polish harcerz "a scout", which reflects the spelling of that phoneme rz.
+Ukr xarcyz, xarcyzáka “a robber” is borrowed from some of Turkic language, but there is still Polish harcerz "a scout", which reflects the spelling of that phoneme rz.
 Usually, the etymology of the word corsar is explained to be descended from Latin curare "to run", but, undoubtedly, Turkic words stand much near by meaning.
-The Latin, Polish and Ukrainian words have been loaned from Turkic at various times, and Latin word was got in many European languages later.
+The Latin, Polish and Ukrainian words have been loaned from Turkic at various times, and Latin word was got by many European languages later.